poepperl/rdfier/docu/INPUT_FORMAT.md

 Here, some RDF statements of the form *afe:ID nmo:hasMaterial {object}* were marked as uncertain.
 The entry `u` was used only to describe that it is uncertain that the coin `afe:13` is made of kryptonite.
-Since an uncertainty was described for the entry `nm:ar; nm:billon`, the two values are considered as alternatives.
+Since an uncertainty was described for the entry `nm:ar; nm:billon`, the two values are considered alternatives.
 The entries `0.8; 0.2` are weighted uncertainties.
 Thus the statement *afe:13 nmo:hasMaterial nm:ar* is uncertain with the weighting `0.8` and the statement *afe:13 nmo:hasMaterial nm:billon* is uncertain with the weighting `0.2`.

 The following restrictions apply to the specification of uncertainty:
  * Single entries may be noted as uncertain with `u`.
-Instead, a single weighting can also be specified.
+Instead, a single weight can also be specified.
 In this context, weighting 0 means *totally uncertain* and weighting "1" is equivalent to *certain*.
  * Multiple entries can be indicated by `a` (for *alternatives*) as uncertain with alternatives.
 Instead, a weighting can also be specified, in which case a weighting must be assigned to each alternative.